apollographql/apollo/docs/source/guides/schema-design.md

 With validation in place, this mutation might cause an error since the `age` is a negative value.
 While it’s possible that the entire operation should be stopped, there’s an opportunity to partially update the user’s record with the new `name` and return the updated record with the `age` left untouched.

-Luckily, the powerful structure of GraphQL mutations accommodates this use case and can return transactional information about the update alongside the records which have been changed which enables client-side updates to occur automatically.
+Fortunately, the powerful structure of GraphQL mutations accommodates this use case and can return transactional information about the update alongside the records which have been changed which enables client-side updates to occur automatically.

 In order to provide consistency across a schema, we suggest introducing a `MutationResponse` interface which can be implemented on every mutation response in a schema and enables transactional information to be returned in addition to the normal mutation response object.